arsalan-anwari/openinfer/README.md

 The DSL is intentionally:

+* Explicit
 * Verbose
-* Explicit
 * Structured

-This makes:
+This ensures:

-* Control flow visible
+* Control flow is visible
-* Dependencies analyzable
+* Side effects are explicit
-* Optimizations safe
+* Optimizations are safe
-* Generated code predictable
+* Generated code is predictable

 The DSL describes **intent**, not implementation.

 ---

-## Non‑Goals
+## Non-Goals

 * Training
 * Automatic model conversion
-* Implicit execution or magic scheduling
+* Implicit execution
-* Python‑first APIs
+* Python-first APIs

 ---